PhilipKolarov/html-projects/README.md

 # html-projects
 SoftUni HTML projects

-Created during the SoftUni JS Fronted End Module
+Created during the SoftUni JS Fronted End Module.
+Some files may require the use of external images, which are not in the repository (alt versions included)